IDEAS Grant Competition

 Foreign Policy Goal Focus: Climate, Energy, and the Environment; Economic Development and Entrepreneurship.

-Project Summary: With its IDEAS grant, James Madison University will launch a two-pronged initiative to increase low-income and first-generation student study abroad participation.
-The institution will first develop and implement a semester-long program in the Caribbean focused on environmental studies and geotourism, which will be tailored to the identified student groups.
-James Madison University will use this program to examine student perspectives and experiences.
+Project Summary: With its IDEAS grant, James Madison University will launch a two-pronged initiative to expand study abroad access for those who are underrepresented in study abroad including low-income and first-generation students.
+The university will first develop and implement a semester-long program in the Caribbean focused on environmental studies and geotourism, which will be tailored to the identified student groups.
+IDEAS grant funds will support the development of this course and an exploratory faculty trip to the Dominican Republic.
+James Madison University will then use this program to examine student perspectives and experiences.
 The findings will be used to create responsive marketing and recruitment materials for future programs.
-Successful implementation of the program activities will lead to a research-based awareness of historically underrepresented student needs as they relate to international education.

 Lindenwood University